MichalDuszewski/Szachy/README.md

 ## Additional requirements for Linux

-On Linux systems, the `tkinter` module must be installed separately,
-because it is not included with the standard Python library on most Linux distributions.
+On Linux systems, the `tkinter` module must be installed separately, as it is not included with the standard Python library on most Linux distributions.

 To install `tkinter` on Ubuntu/Debian, run the following commands: